 Do you know when was the toothbrush invented?
 Did you know that teeth cleaning apparatuses have been around for thousands of years?
 When you compare our modern toothbrush to the crude oral hygiene tools of past civilizations, we bet you will develop a new-found appreciation for your toothbrush.
 Toothbrushes come in a variety of colors, shapes, and sizes.
 From manual toothbrushes, to electric ones, the toothbrush is the tool we use for daily brushing, ensuring stellar oral hygiene.
 But, have you ever wondered how the toothbrush came to be?
-Dr. James Fondriest, founder of Lake Forest Dental Arts, explores the rich history of this most beloved device, essential for cleaning the teeth.
+Let us explore the rich history of the toothbrush.

 The Babylonians and Egyptians crafted one of the earliest toothbrushes in 3000-3500 BC.
 They used frayed ends of twigs, devices similar to a large toothpick to clean their teeth.
 They called the twig a “chew stick”, and broke the twigs off from aromatic trees, which provided refreshment for the mouth.
 They found that when they chewed on these sticks, it cleaned their teeth and freshened their breath.

 When the Pilgrims left England and landed on Plymouth Rock in 1621, they had to invent a new way to care for their teeth.
 Using what they had around them, the Pilgrims had to forego horsehair bristles and scrape their teeth with bones and feathers to remove plaque from their pearly whites.
 It’s also likely that the Pilgrims rubbed salt on their teeth as an abrasive cleaner to remove grime and kill bacteria.